chengltao/Buffer-Net/README.md

 #### model:
 Pretrained weights of the model were saved as *.pth* format.
-We uploaded it at https://drive.google.com/drive/my-drive.
+Since it was bigger than 25MB, we uploaded it at https://drive.google.com/drive/my-drive.
 And we suggested that the weight file should be placed in this directory.

 #### BufferNet.py:

-The architecture of BufferNet was implemented as a class bufferNet.
+The architecture of BufferNet was implemented as a class *bufferNet*.

 #### BufferNet_main.py: